ballerina-platform/module-ballerinax-aws.dynamodb/docs/spec/spec.md

 #### [scan](#scan)

+This API can be used to read all the items in a table and return them as a result set.

 ```ballerina
 # Returns one or more items and item attributes by accessing every item in a table or a secondary index.
 #